application-research/delta-dm/docs/api.md

 For example, `http://localhost:1314/api/v1/datasets`

 All endpoints (with the exception of `/self-service`) require the `Authorization: Bearer <XXX>` header present on the request.
-Set this to the Delta API key.
+It must match the `Delta API Key` that is passed into `delta-dm daemon` in order to be permitted to make requests.

 ## /health